somedatapacket/docs.humio.com/content/concepts/repositories.md

 All accounts have a special _private_ repository called [the sandbox]({{< relref "the-sandbox.md" >}}).
 Unlike other repositories you cannot add additional users or change retention.
-You can use the sandbox for testing things out or as the your main repo if your needs are simple.
+You can use the sandbox for testing things out or as your main repo if your needs are simple.

 {{% notice cloud %}}
 If you are using a the free version of [Humio Cloud](https://cloud.humio.com) the sandbox